AvidityLabs/nexia/TEST_CASES.md

 # Test case 2: Test LoginAPIView

-- []  Test if a user can log in successfully using a POST request with valid credentials
+- [x]  Test if a user can log in successfully using a POST request with valid credentials
-2. Test if a user cannot log in using a POST request with an invalid email
+- [x]  Test if a user cannot log in using a POST request with an invalid email
-3. Test if a user cannot log in using a POST request with an invalid password
+- [x]  Test if a user cannot log in using a POST request with an invalid password
+- [x]  Test if a user subscription, pricing plan and token usage have been updated.

 Test case 3: Test DeveloperRegisterView

-1. Test if a user can register successfully using a POST request with valid data
+- [x]  Test if a user can register successfully using a POST request with valid data
+- [x]  Test if a user can register successfully and objects Subscription, TokenUsage created for the user.(plan=NOTSET)
-2. Test if a user cannot register using a POST request with an invalid email
+- [x]  Test if a user cannot register using a POST request with an invalid email
-3. Test if a user cannot register using a POST request with an invalid username
+- [x] Test if a user cannot register using a POST request with an invalid username
-4. Test if a user cannot register using a POST request with an invalid password
+- [x]  Test if a user cannot register using a POST request with an invalid password

 Test case 4: Test TextEmotionAnalysisView